focusapps/keyrix-example-stripe-integration-nodejs/README.md

 ### Protected account

-**Please note that this example requires that your Keyrix account is set to unprotected**, because this example handles user creation on the front-end.
-You can update this setting on your [account's settings page](https://keyrix-admin.focusapps.app/settings).
+**Please note that this example requires that your LicenseGen account is set to unprotected**, because this example handles user creation on the front-end.
+You can update this setting on your [account's settings page](https://licensegen-admin.focusapps.app/settings).
 If you would prefer to keep your account protected, the logic for user creation would need to be moved to a server-side URL.